Module 1.1: Advanced Cilium for CCA

 L7 HTTP-Aware Policies

-# L7 HTTP policy: allow only specific API callsapiVersion: cilium.io/v2kind: CiliumNetworkPolicymetadata: name: api-l7-policy namespace: productionspec: endpointSelector: matchLabels: app: api-server ingress: - fromEndpoints: - matchLabels: app: frontend toPorts: - ports: - port: "8080" protocol: TCP rules: http: # Allow reading products - method: "GET" path: "/api/v1/products" # Allow reading a specific product by ID - method: "GET" path: "/api/v1/products/[0-9]+" # Allow creating orders with JSON - method: "POST" path: "/api/v1/orders" headers: - 'Content-Type: application/json' # Everything else: DENIEDWhat this means in practice: Even if an attacker compromises the frontend pod, they cannot:
+# L7 HTTP policy: allow only specific API callsapiVersion: cilium.io/v2kind: CiliumNetworkPolicymetadata: name: api-l7-policy namespace: productionspec: endpointSelector: matchLabels: app: api-server ingress: - fromEndpoints: - matchLabels: app: frontend toPorts: - ports: - port: "8080" protocol: TCP rules: http: # Allow reading products - method: "GET" path: "/api/v1/products" # Allow reading a specific product by ID - method: "GET" path: "/api/v1/products/[0-9]+" # Allow creating orders with JSON - method: "POST" path: "/api/v1/orders" headers: - 'Content-Type: application/json' # Everything else: DENIEDEven if an attacker gains shell execution inside the frontend pod, the infrastructure layer drops any attempt to execute a DELETE request against api/v1 or target unauthorized paths.

 Policy Enforcement Modes